CVL-dev/cvl-chef/site-cookbooks/mediaflux/README.md

 * `node['mediaflux']['installer_url']` - Specifies a URL for downloading the Mediaflux installer.
 By default this is "unset", and the recipe will assume that you have obtained and placed the installer in "#{node['mediaflux']['home']}/installer.jar".
 * `node['mediaflux']['admin_password']` - Specifies the initial "encrypted" MediaFlux administrator password.
 The `DaRIS installation instructions explain how to encrypt a password, and how to change the password post-installation.
 * `node.default['mediaflux']['http_port']` - Specifies the port for the MediaFlux server's http listener.
 If unset, the server won't start an http listener.
 * `node.default['mediaflux']['https_port']` - Specifies the port for the MediaFlux server's https listener.
 If unset, the server won't start an https listener.
 Note that for https to work, you also need to create or obtain a suitable SSL certificate.
-(See the DaRIS installation documentation for instructions on creating a self-signed certificate.)